amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 To show that different templates are chosen for different inputs, replace the **srcVideo** value in the previous step with different input videos.
 Try:

-* `starlight_2160p59.m2ts` - no matching rule so the default, resolution based decison making will be used to select a template.
+* `starlight_2160p59.m2ts` - no matching rule so the default, resolution based decision making will be used to select a template.
 * `silksintrees_MPEG2.mxf` - the first ruleMapping is selected.

 ### Test the workflow with different rules

-Add another rule to using the **Rules** webpage.
+1. Add a rule to test for HEVC codec called `Codec_is_HEVC`.

 ### Add a new MediaConvert template and use it in a ruleMapping